kacper-szewczyk/event-driven-state-management/pages/redux.md

 # Define store

-Store: The store is a central repository that holds the application state.
+The store is a central repository that holds the application state.
 It is created using the createStore function provided by Redux.
 The store dispatches actions to the reducers, which in turn produce a new state.

 ```ts {0|4-8|1|2|10-16|all}
 import { configureStore, ThunkAction, Action } from "@reduxjs/toolkit";